lunes, 8 de junio de 2026

 a) Delivery: I work for a delivery service.
 I deliver parcels.

-c) Shopping: I go shopping once a week.
+c) Shopping: I go shopping once a week to a shopping centre.

 e) Train: I take the train every morning. / I train boxing in the gym.